hyparam/hyparquet-compressors/README.md

 The hyparquet library by default only supports `uncompressed` and `snappy` compressed files.
 The `hyparquet-compressors` package extends support for all legal parquet compression formats.

+The `hyparquet-compressors` package works in both node.js and the browser.
+Uses js and wasm packages, no system dependencies.

 ## Usage

 ```js